Menaechmi

 Menaechmi, a Latin-language play, is often considered Plautus' greatest play.
 The title is sometimes translated as The Brothers Menaechmus or The Two Menaechmuses.

-The Menaechmi is a comedy about mistaken identity, involving a set of twins, Menaechmus of Epidamnus and Menaechmus of Syracuse.
-It incorporates various Roman stock characters including the parasite, the comic courtesan, the comic servant, the domineering wife, the doddering father-in-law and the quack doctor.
+Menaechmi is a comedy about mistaken identity, involving a set of twins, Menaechmus of Epidamnus and Menaechmus of Syracuse.
+It incorporates various Roman stock characters including the parasite, the comic courtesan, the comic slave, the domineering wife, the doddering father-in-law and the quack doctor.
 As with most of Plautus' plays, much of the dialogue was sung.

 The play is set in a street in Epidamnus, a city on the coast of what is now Albania.
 Facing the audience are two houses, that of Menaechmus I and that of Erotium, the prostitute he is courting.